Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 3. Applying a floor to the result from step 2 to round it down to the nearest integer.
 If the step 2 result is already an integer, its value does not change.

+The above describes what is done to determine the result, not precisely how it's done in the source code.

 For example, if the amount value is 47 and the ratio is 3 / 5, the calculation would go